 In closing, I often hear people outside the beltway say that things in Washington move very quickly.
 I heard somebody say the other day, “in Washington everything moves very slowly until they don’t.”
 This seems a better description of how things happen on Capitol Hill.
 Summer is typically slow in Washington and this year will be no different.
 Keep your eye on lame ducks.
 I see things heating up quickly at year end.

-Boston Private is pleased to announce a partnership with Doug Fisher, a Washington Policy expert, who will offer a series of insights into a number of reform proposals making their way through Congress in 2017.
-Doug is Director of Retirement Policy at the American Retirement Association and consults with businesses on Washington Strategies and Planning.
+Doug Fisher is Director of Retirement Policy at the American Retirement Association and consults with businesses on Washington Strategies and Planning.
 In this role, Doug works with the ARA membership and other private companies to protect, advise and grow their businesses through ideation and advocacy in the benefits area.
 Before joining ARA, Doug led Fidelity's legislative policy and thought leadership development teams involving retirement, health and welfare benefit plans.
 Doug has advised many Fortune 1,000 companies on the impact of legislation and regulation on the design and delivery of benefits.
 Before joining Fidelity, Doug served as tax counsel to the U.S. Senate Finance Committee and was involved in writing the pension, health and insurance provisions of the Small Business Job Protection Act of 1996; the Balanced Budget Act of 1997, including the Roth IRA, Simple retirement plan, medical savings account (predecessor to the health savings account); and the Health Insurance Portability and Accountability Act of 1996 (HIPAA).

 You are leaving the Boston Private website.
 By clicking "Continue" below, you will enter a website created, operated, and maintained by a private business or organization.
 Boston Private provides this link as a service to our website visitors.
 We are not responsible for the content, views, or privacy policies of this site.
 We take no responsibility for any products or services offered by this site, nor do we endorse or sponsor the information it contains.